What is rabies?

 How is rabies spread?

 Rabies is almost always contracted by exposure to a rabid animal.
-The exposure is usually through a bite, but saliva contact with broken skin is also a possible route.
+The exposure is usually through a bite, but saliva contact to your eyes, nose, mouth or open wound is also a possible route.

 What are the symptoms of rabies?